ecomellas/CompLimb-biomech/README.md

 ----------------
 To run this code, follow the instructions on the [deal.ii website](https://www.dealii.org/download.html) to download and install deal.ii.
 Then, from a terminal in your computer, navigate to where the complimb-biomech.cc and CMakeLists.txt files are, and type:
 > cmake .

 Now build the code by typing:

 > make release

 or

 > make debug

 Then, following instructions, recompile by typing:

 > make

 To run the examples provided, create a folder “run” and copy the parameters.prm file (and the humerus_mesh.inp if running the realistic geometry examples) in there.
 Now, type:

 > mpirun -np 4 -wdir ./run ../complimb-biomech

 Change 4 for desired number of processes to be used.

-The content of the parameters.inp file is self-explanatory, however the most important aspects are briefly described below:
+The content of the parameters.inp file is self-explanatory, however the most important aspects are briefly described below.

 Type of geometry:
 - **growing_muffin**: Initial test to ensure continuum growth was correctly implemented.
 It loosely reproduces the example in Fig 4 of Kuhl (2014), doi: 10.1016/j.jmbbm.2013.10.009.